-This is a tricky question because it is hard for us to see the truth about ourselves.
-We think that other people think one thing, but they really think something else all together!
+This is always a tricky question because it is hard for us to see the truth about ourselves.
+We think that other people think one thing about us, but often they really think something else alltogether!

 Let me illustrate by asking what you think the world’s impression is of people from your country.
 If you’re Australian - what does the world think of Australians?
 If you’re Japanese - what does the world think of Japanese people?
 Especially if you’re American... what does the world think of Americans.
 (I’ll give you a hint... we think that Americans don’t have any idea what the rest of the world thinks about anything... let alone what we think about them).

-Now, if it’s so easy to trick ourselves, what can we do to find out?
+Now, if it’s so easy to trick ourselves, what can we do to find out the truth?

 Here’s an idea... we could look at movies.
 Most movies are made in America, so they are a good way to see what Americans think about themselves.
 But check out movies made in Britain, or Australia, or even Italy.
 Look for movies with Americans in them... you’ll get an idea then about what the rest of the world thinks about Americans.

 So, get these movies and watch them.
-Don’t just switch your brain off, really look to see what they are teaching you about the world’s view of Christians.
+Don’t just switch your brain off, really look at them, to see what they are teaching you about the world’s view of Christians.

 You know what... they respect our devotion to God, but they think we are self righteous, judgemental, religious freaks.

 We’re famous for hating homosexuals, and for being party poopers - no drugs, no drink, no sex, no fun.

 Especially when you have a look at the major religions, and you realise that there is one big difference between Christianity and all the others.